philipahlberg/runway/README.md

 - **component?: HTMLElement | Promise<{ default: HTMLElement }> | string**

   The component that should be rendered.
   Use the component's class declaration for eagerly-loaded components, or pass a function that returns a Promise (like `() => import('./component.js`) to lazy-load the component when the route matches the first time.
+Note that the component needs to be the default export of the module when using `import()`.
 - **exact?: boolean**

   Whether or not the route should match "exactly"; `{ path: '/', exact: false }` would match any path (because any path begins with '/') while `{ path: '/' exact: true }` would *only* match '/'.